-As we previously mentioned, most equipment will qualify for the Section 179 Deduction.
-Some of the property and equipment that does not qualify for the Section 179 Deduction is listed below.
+As we previously mentioned, most normal business equipment will qualify for the Section 179 Deduction.
+Some of the property and equipment that does not qualify for the Section 179 Deduction is listed below:

-- Real Property does not qualify for the Section 179 Deduction.
-Real Property is typically defined as land, buildings, permanent structures and the components of the permanent structures (including improvements).
+Real Property does not qualify for the Section 179 Deduction.
+Real Property is typically defined as land, buildings, permanent structures and the components of the permanent structures (including improvements not specifically covered on the qualifying property page).
 Other examples of property that would not qualify for the Section 179 Deduction include paved parking areas and fences.

-- Property acquired by gift or inheritance, as well as property purchased from related parties does not qualify for the Section 179 Deduction (No, you can't sell equipment to yourself and qualify for Section 179).
+Property acquired by gift or inheritance, as well as property purchased from related parties does not qualify for the Section 179 Deduction (in other words, you can’t sell equipment to yourself and qualify for Section 179).